cedoor/mmp/README.md

     - test: Adding missing or correcting existing tests
     - chore: Changes to the build process or auxiliary tools and libraries such as documentation generation

 and `body` must be should include the motivation for the change and contrast this with previous behavior (do not add body if the commit is trivial).

-- Use the imperative, present tense: "change" not "changed" nor "changes".
+* Use the imperative, present tense: "change" not "changed" nor "changes".
-- Don't capitalize first letter.
+* Don't capitalize first letter.
-- No dot (.) at the end.
+* No dot (.) at the end.

 ### # branches

-- There is a master branch, used only for release.
+* There is a master branch, used only for release.
-- There is a dev branch, used to marge all sub dev branch.
+* There is a dev branch, used to marge all sub dev branch.
-- Avoid long descriptive names for long-lived branches.
+* Avoid long descriptive names for long-lived branches.
-- No CamelCase.
+* No CamelCase.
-- Use grouping tokens (words) at the beginning of your branch names (in a similar way to the `type` of commit).
+* Use grouping tokens (words) at the beginning of your branch names (in a similar way to the `type` of commit).
-- Define and use short lead tokens to differentiate branches in a way that is meaningful to your workflow.
+* Define and use short lead tokens to differentiate branches in a way that is meaningful to your workflow.
-- Use slashes to separate parts of your branch names.
+* Use slashes to separate parts of your branch names.
-- Remove branch after marge if it is not important.
+* Remove branch after marge if it is not important.

-Example:
+Examples:

     git branch -b doc/README
     git branch -b test/one-function
     git branch -b feat/side-bar
     git branch -b style/header

 ### # es2015

-- Use `let` and `const`, not `var`.
+* Use `let` and `const`, not `var`.
-- Use Arrow Functions in place of function expressions when possible.
+* Use Arrow Functions in place of function expressions when possible.
-- Use Arrow Functions whenever you need to preserve the lexical value of this.
+* Use Arrow Functions whenever you need to preserve the lexical value of this.

 ## Third-party libs